 The normal working hours shall be 48 hours during a six-day work week (8 hours per day).
-Although they may legally work up to 52 hours a week if there is an agreement between the employer and employees.
 Collective agreements may modify the working hours but typically provide for 40 to 52 working hours per week.
 Employment Act Sec.
 27.

 Overtime is defined as time worked in excess of the normal number of hours per week and is paid at the rate of 1.5 times an employee’s normal hourly rate on weekdays.

 Overtime plus straight time cannot exceed 116 hours in total in any period of 2 consecutive weeks.

 A person employed for night work may not work for more than 60 hours a week.
 Overtime plus straight time cannot exceed 144 hours for employees engaged in night work in a period of 2 consecutive weeks.
 Employment Act Sec.
 27B.

 Kenyan law does not specifically provide for meal breaks or rest intervals during working hours.

 Every employee is entitled to at least 1 day of rest in every 7-day period.

 Employees working on weekly rest days are entitled to payment at double the regular wage for such work .
 If an employee is required to work overtime on a rest day, he is paid double the regular wage for such work.
 Employment Act Sec.
 27.